-In addition to her employment practice, Ms. Sun represents clients in white collar criminal defense, FinCEN and SEC proceedings, privacy matters, and internal investigations.
+In addition to her employment practice, Ms. Sun has represented clients in white collar criminal defense, FinCEN and SEC proceedings, privacy matters, and internal investigations.

-Since joining the firm, Ms. Sun has maintained an active and varied pro bono practice, ranging from providing labor and employment advice to low-income entrepreneurs to litigating housing and immigration matters.
+Since joining the firm, Ms. Sun has maintained an active and varied pro bono practice, ranging from providing labor and employment advice to nonprofit organizations to litigating housing and immigration matters.